-Choose between 4 different scenarios, all of which have unique algorithm to capture movement.
+Choose between 4 different scenarios, all of which have unique algorithms to capture movement.

 - Single Level Constrain: Locks all contact points to the floor plane.
-If you are doing motion capture on a flat floor, use Single Level Constrain.
+If you are doing motion capture on a flat floor, use Single Level Constraint.

 - Free Climbing: Disables floor contact only and enables Axis Studio to capture multi-levels of contact.
 For example, if you are capturing someone going upstairs, downstairs or any motion without a certain floor, use Free Climbing.

 - Hip Locked: Locks your Avatar hip's position, and only provides rotation data for the remainder of the bones.
 Recommended to use for running on a treadmill or hanging wire.

 - Space Lock: Creates a virtual 2x2m bounding box, preventing the avatar from moving away.

 Hands/Hip contact height auto detect optional check box.
 Activate if you want Axis Studio to auto-detect Hip contact.
 The option is useful if you have someone sitting on chairs for example.